 Before you begin, verify that the deployable package has been uploaded to the Asset library in LCS.

+- For a binary update, upload the package directly to the Asset library.
+For information about how to download an update from LCS, see Download updates from Lifecycle Services.
 For an application (AOT) deployable package that results from an X++ hotfix, or from application customizations and extensions, create the deployable package in your development or build environment, and then upload it to the Asset library.

 - Click Maintain > Apply updates to apply an update.